-Tighten screws and bolts every six months.
-A little maintenance goes a long way and it’s easy to remember — three words: daylight savings time.
+Tighten screws and bolts on your office chairs every 6 months.
+A little maintenance goes a long way, and it’s easy to remember if you tie office upkeep to another event, like changing the clocks for the start and end of daylight saving time.

-A lot of chairs have arm rests.
+Many chairs have armrests that can break if you lean on them to lever yourself into or out of your chair.
 They are designed as a place to rest your arms, not to withstand a lot of pressure or weight.
-Leaning on chair arms to lever yourself in or out of your chair can break them.

-Make sure the arms are at the right height or if you have arm rests that are not movable make sure you don’t get too close to your desk—bumping into a wood desk can create unsightly damage to both the desk and the chair arms.
+It’s also important to ensure the arms are adjusted to the right height.
+If you have armrests that are not movable, don’t get too close to your desk—bumping into a wood desk can create unsightly damage to both the desk and the chair.

 Tips for Maintaining Desks

 Whether your desk surface is wood veneer, laminate, or metal, you’ll have to clean and dust it to keep it looking good.
-For all desks, regardless of surface, use a dry cloth for dusting, and a damp cloth (mild soap is okay) for cleaning.
+For all desks, regardless of surface, use a dry cloth for dusting and a damp cloth for cleaning.

+Mild soap is typically OK on all finishes.
 Be sure to check with the manufacturer before using any harsh chemicals.
-Stains and finish can be ruined in seconds and can be difficult or impossible to repair.
+The wrong cleaner can ruin stains and finishes in seconds, which can be difficult or impossible to repair.

 In addition to the basics, wood veneer desks can handle mild cleaners, like wood oil soap.
 Spray dusting and cleaning products can leave streaks or damage the finish.

 Laminate finishes vary in how they are manufactured and how they are applied to the desk surfaces.
-Some of them can tolerate an ammonia-based spray window or multi-surface cleaner, but others cannot, so it’s important to read the care instructions included with your desk, ask the manufacturer, or stick with a cloth dampened with water only.
+Some can tolerate an ammonia-based spray window or multi-surface cleaner.
+Still, others cannot, so it’s important to read the care instructions included with your desk, ask the manufacturer, or stick with a cloth dampened with water only.

-Steel or painted metal are best cared for with simple dusting and mild soap.
+Steel or painted metal finishes are best-cared for with simple dusting and mild soap.